Franz Leschnitzer: Soviet exile

 During March 1933, in the immediate aftermath of the Reichstag Fire, people with known communist connections were singled out by the government and its agencies for demonisation.
 Those with known links to Moscow and those identified as Jewish were at particular risk of persecution from the security services.
 It is reported that during March 1933 Leschnitzer was the target of three separate official investigations, and that month he escaped to Vienna which, before 1938, remained beyond the direct control of the German government.
 By May 1933 he had nevertheless moved on again, this time to Brünn (as Brno was known before 1945) and Prague.
 He remained in Brünn for a few weeks, where he stayed with his fellow political exile, Johannes R. Becher.
 Between 1933 and 1938 Czechoslovakia rapidly became a place of refuge for a large number of political refugees from Hitler's Germany, with a particular focus on Prague.
 Franz Leschnitzer was one of the first to contribute to "Der Gegen-Angriff", a newly launched fortnightly newspaper produced by and for German exiles.

 Later that month Leschnitzer moved on again.
 By the end of May 1933 he was in the Soviet Union where he would live for more than a quarter of a century, surviving in peace and war through a succession of sometimes dramatic political and social shifts.
 He made his home in Moscow where, as a representative since 1928 of the German "League of Proletarian-Revolutionary writers", he already had some contacts.
 Moscow, like Prague, had a growing population of German refugees, driven from their homes by some combination of politics and race, and a corresponding number of opportunities were appearing for German-language journalism.
 As early as June 1933 Leschnitzer obtained an editorial position with the German-language pages of "Internationale Literatur", a publication to which he remained an important contributor, under editor in chief Johannes R. Becher (who had arrived in Moscow a few weeks earlier), until 1941.
 He wrote regularly for the Moscow-based German language Deutsche Zentral-Zeitung.
-During 1933/34 he also worked as a teacher at the Karl Liebknecht School, which had opened in Moscow in 1924 for the children of German-speaking emigrants and refugees (and would close in 1939 in the context of the so-called "Great purge").
+During 1933/34 he also worked as a teacher at the Karl Liebknecht School, which had opened in Moscow in 1924 for the children of German-speaking emigrants and refugees (and would close in 1939 in the context of the Great Purge).